-- Eligible companies are those that fall within an eligible industry, are industrial and/or businessto-business in nature, are not limited or defined elsewhere in these guidelines, and are not explicitly defined as ineligible (some exceptions may apply). - Company caps and funding history will be determined by the company's FEIN, not by location or operating functions.
+- Eligible companies are those that fall within an eligible industry, are predominately industrial or business-to-business in nature, are not limited or defined elsewhere in these guidelines, and are not explicitly defined as ineligible (some exceptions may apply). - Company caps and funding history will be determined by the company's FEIN, not by location or operating functions.
 If the company has more than one location using the same FEIN, it is the company's responsibility to coordinate applications among the various locations. - For companies with multiple locations that share the same FEIN and company name, each location must apply separately.
-However, when any of the following criteria is met, the company has the option to submit a single application for those locations: - Within the same city/town. - Within the same county. - Within 10 miles of one another. - Only those employees from the specific company location receiving a training grant can be considered for reimbursement, unless the criteria are met for submitting a single application for multiple locations. - Based on all full-time employees working in PA, companies with an annual employee turnover rate of 25% or greater are not eligible.
-This policy may be waived with justification and at the discretion of the state director.
-For consideration, a written request from the company must be provided, including how the proposed training will reduce employee turnover.
+However, when any of the following criteria is met, the company has the option to submit a single application for those locations: - Within the same city/town. - Within the same county. - Within 10 miles of one another. - Only those employees from the specific company location receiving a training grant can be considered for reimbursement unless the criteria are met for submitting a single application for multiple locations. - Based on all full-time employees working in PA, companies with an annual employee turnover rate of 25% or greater are not eligible.
+This policy may be waived with justification and at the discretion of the State Director.
+For consideration, a written request from the company must be provided and include an understanding of why employee turnover is high, steps being taken to reduce turnover, and how the proposed training will further help to reduce turnover.